idootop/tauri-plugin-cors-fetch/README.md

 ## Motivation

 When building cross-platform desktop applications with [Tauri](https://tauri.app), we often need to access services like [OpenAI](https://openai.com/product) that are restricted by **Cross-Origin Resource Sharing (CORS)** policies in web environments.

 However, on the desktop, we can bypass CORS and access these services directly.
-While the official [tauri-plugin-http](https://docs.rs/crate/tauri-plugin-http) can bypass CORS, it requires modifying your network requests and might not be compatible with third-party dependencies that rely on the standard `fetch` API.
+While the official [tauri-plugin-http](https://crates.io/crates/tauri-plugin-http) can bypass CORS, it requires modifying your network requests and might not be compatible with third-party dependencies that rely on the standard `fetch` API.

 ## How it Works

-This plugin forks the official [tauri-plugin-http](https://docs.rs/crate/tauri-plugin-http) plugin.
-During webpage initialization, it hooks the browser's native `fetch` method and redirects requests to [tauri-plugin-http](https://docs.rs/crate/tauri-plugin-http), allowing you to continue using the standard `fetch` API without the need for additional code changes or workarounds.
+This plugin extends the official [tauri-plugin-http](https://crates.io/crates/tauri-plugin-http) by hooking into the browser's native `fetch` method during webpage initialization.
+It transparently redirects requests to the [tauri-plugin-http](https://crates.io/crates/tauri-plugin-http), allowing you to use the standard `fetch` API without additional code changes or workarounds.

 ## Installation